one simple, but neglected, key for building loyal customers

 The Goodness Squad Podcast Episode #9

-Misty: This is episode #9 of the goodness squad podcast, and today I am going to teach you not only why customer retention is so important, but how to do it.
-I’m going to give you my #1 very simple tip for creating super fans or in other words, retaining high-quality customers that are willing to purchase from you again and again.
+Today I am going to teach you not only why customer retention is so important, but how to do it.
+I’m going to give you my #1 very simple tip for creating super fans or, in other words, retaining high-quality customers that are willing to purchase from you again and again.

-But if you have a hundred current customers around 60 to 70 of those hundred current customers are going to purchase from you a second time.
+But if you have 100 current customers, around 60-70 of those hundred current customers are going to purchase from you a second time.
 So same thing here, I’m not saying don’t focus on getting new customers, we absolutely should spend time in that area.
 But why do we forget to focus on our existing customers?

 When you focus on those people who have already purchased from you, you build a very loyal fan base.
 One of my favorite teachers, Pat Flynn calls these people super fans.
 They are the people who will buy from you again and again and again.
 They are the people who will stand up for you online when somebody leaves a mean comment.
 They are the people who will tell everyone about your new products without you even asking.